Skip to main content

 Growth Hormone Peptide Therapy

-Separate from androgen management, another class of protocols addresses age-related decline in (GH) production.
+Separate from androgen management, another class of protocols addresses age-related decline in growth hormone (GH) production.
 The goal of peptide therapy is to stimulate the pituitary gland to release its own GH, which is a different mechanism than injecting synthetic Human Growth Hormone (HGH).
 This approach preserves the body’s natural pulsatile release of GH, which is considered a safer and more sustainable method for optimizing levels.
 These peptides fall into two main categories.

 The two primary classes of peptides used for this purpose are: